eth-fabric/website/docs/education/awesome-based-preconfs.md

 - [Analyzing BFT & Proposer-Promised Preconfirmations](https://ethresear.ch/t/analyzing-bft-proposer-promised-preconfirmations/17963) - Analysis of BFT preconfirmations and proposer-promised preconfirmations (November 2023).
 - [The Preconfirmation Gateway ~ Unlocking Preconfirmations: From User to Preconfer](https://ethresear.ch/t/the-preconfirmation-gateway-unlocking-preconfirmations-from-user-to-preconfer/18812) - Introduces The Preconfirmation Gateway to completely abstract preconfirmations from users (January 2024).
 - [Leaderless and Leader-Based Preconfirmations](https://ethresear.ch/t/leaderless-and-leader-based-preconfirmations) - Discussion on leader-based and leaderless preconfs (April 2024).
-- [Proposer Commitments - A Validator’s Case For Delegation](https://mirror.xyz/ladislaus.eth/aZWM5O_gjqj56w0lvCGhRMwYfoAF_jVdMuHWO3cq-JE) - Outlines perspective on gateways and the current market structure of Ethereum (Febuary 2025).
+- [Proposer Commitments - A Validator’s Case For Delegation](https://mirror.xyz/ladislaus.eth/aZWM5O_gjqj56w0lvCGhRMwYfoAF_jVdMuHWO3cq-JE) - Outlines perspective on gateways and the current market structure of Ethereum (February 2025).
 - [Ahead-of-Time Block Auctions To Enable Execution Preconfirmations](https://ethresear.ch/t/ahead-of-time-block-auctions-to-enable-execution-preconfirmations/21345) - Article analyzing a gateway as an unsophisticated entity and the other as a sophisticated builder (April 2025).
 - [Based Ultrachain](https://x.com/sam_battenally/status/1889247872035754321) - Outlines approaches to gateways and delegation and why be based (April 2025).